The Study

 Claims (6)

-If you lift light weights with short breaks between sets for eight weeks, your upper arms might grow bigger than if you lift heavy weights with long breaks—even if you do the same total amount of work.
-Light weights + quick rest = more muscle growth in this study.
+If young men lift light weights with very short breaks between sets for 8 weeks, their upper arms grow more than if they lift heavy weights with long breaks—even if they do the same total amount of lifting—because the short breaks create more muscle-burning stress that helps muscles grow bigger.